BioMedTP/CF_Contrastive_Analysis/README.md

 ### Two-stage training

-We train CS-StyleGAN in two stages.
+We train CS-StyleGAN in two stages as following:

 ### Stage 1 — Latent separator training (W-space)